Witten: Why NFL locker room leadership is complicated

 The roster glue: It's called "Not For Long" for a reason.
 The average career length of an NFL player is three to four years.
 The majority of the league is made up of those guys.
 They're critical in a given year but very much replaceable the following year as economics change and younger, more talented and cheaper players enter the league.

 Then you have a batch of rock-solid players -- not superstars -- but they hang around for a very successful run.
-Those guys are often glue guys: smart, disciplined, hard-working veterans, who are able to discern and master a role on a team, like a core special-teams player who can be a spot starter, a utility lineman or a receiver who can play all three spots.
+Those guys are often glue guys: smart, disciplined, hardworking veterans who are able to discern and master a role on a team, such as a core special-teams player who can be a spot starter, a utility lineman or a receiver who can play all three spots.
 When the organization signs these guys, it knows exactly what it's getting and exactly who they will be in the locker room.

 The stars: Then you have the next batch, the world-class superstars.
 These are the guys on a second contract, major guaranteed money -- the faces of the franchise.
 These are guys you are rely on to be difference-makers on the field and off the field.
 Mostly, these are the captains of your team.
 Speaking of ...

 The captains: It is an honor bestowed upon four to five players voted on by their peers.
-The organization counts upon these men to instill the culture and standard of work ethic, how to treat the support staff and how to live life outside of the building.
+The organization counts upon these men to instill the culture and standard of work ethic, how to treat the support staff and how to live life outside the building.
 The irony is it's actually a rare combination to have a star player who is also an effective team leader.
 It's more common on the great teams.

 There is an old saying that goes: "Your actions speak so loud that I can't hear what you say."
 As a leader or captain of a team, it is not just saying the right things.
 That is the easy part.
 It is the challenge of having your actions be congruent with what you are saying.
 It is damn difficult to strain every day.
 No one sets out to perform below the standard during practice, but that's because it takes an incredible amount of mental discipline and physical fortitude.
 Every player, especially the captain, is highly scrutinized, and after a bad game or a bad practice, the rigor of flushing out all that mental clutter and not allowing it to have a negative effect is not easy, no matter who you are.
 You have to train your mind.